ibm-cloud-docs/event-notifications/en-integrations.md

 ## Integrating with a Key management service
 {: #en-int-key-management}

+By default customer data is encrypted.
+You can user APIs, CLI, or User Interface to provide your own KMS details for data encryption.
+If you are using CLI or APIs then you need to get default KMS integration ID through [List all integrations](/apidocs/event-notifications#list-integrations) API.
+In case of default KMS integrations except integration ID all other values are empty.
+You need to use the integration ID to update the integration details with your own KMS details.

+If you are using {{site.data.keyword.en_short}} CLI or API to integrate with a key management service (KMS), ensure that you have enabled authorization to grant access between services before integrating with a KMS service.
+For more information, see [Using authorizations to grant access between services](#en-using-auth-access-between-services).
+{: important}

 You can create and bring keys that are created by using {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}.
 To get started, you need [{{site.data.keyword.keymanagementserviceshort}}](https://cloud.ibm.com/catalog/key-protect){: external} or [{{site.data.keyword.hscrypto}}](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services) provisioned on your {{site.data.keyword.cloud_notm}} account.
 For more information, see [provisioning a key protect instance](https://cloud.ibm.com/docs/key-protect?topic=key-protect-provision){: external} or see [provisioning a {{site.data.keyword.hscrypto}} instance](/docs/hs-crypto?topic=hs-crypto-get-started){: external}.

 1. From your {{site.data.keyword.en_short}} service instance dashboard, click **Integrations**.
 By default, a Key Protect entry is listed, that can be edited to configure the **Key Management** option of your choice, connecting to your {{site.data.keyword.en_short}} instance.